-Since the asset pool of NRW.BANK's Green Bonds is static and does not change during the lifetime of the respective bond, tapping does not fit into this approach and is therefore excluded.
-A corresponding amount is used for thematically corresponding projects within the business operations of the issuer in accordance with the Act on NRW.BANK and its mandate of providing promotion loans, in case of changes in the asset pool structure.
+Since the assets of NRW.BANK's Green Bonds are static and do not change during the lifetime of the respective bond, tapping does not fit into this approach and is therefore excluded.
+A corresponding amount is used for thematically corresponding projects within the business operations of the issuer in accordance with the Act on NRW.BANK and its mandate of providing promotion loans, in case of changes in the asset structure.
 Ring-fencing of the proceeds is not necessary: the underlying loans were already disbursed and are not older than 12 months before the initiation of the respective SPO.
 The entire asset-pool is earmarked in the agency's systems.